zenkavi/ADDM.jl/docs/src/tutorials/04_model_comparison.md

 ```

 Then we define the likelihood function for the second model.
 We do this by reading in a custom function we have defined in a separate script.
 This script includes a function called `my_likelihood_fn`.
 We will use this function name string when defining the parameter space.

+!!! note

+    `@everywhere` is a macro defined by `Distributed.jl`.
+It ensures that the likelihood function is available to all processes when parallelizing computations.

 ```@repl 4
 @everywhere include("./my_likelihood_fn.jl");